xParametric/.github/profile/README.md

 # xParametric

-Welcome to the GitHub repository of **xParametric**, an innovative organization specializing in the insurance market.
-Our repository houses a diverse set of tools, applications, and projects that aim to transform and optimize the insurance industry using technology and advanced analytics.
+Welcome to the GitHub repository of **xParametric**, a decentralized climate prediction market that revolutionizes the way we speculate on, transfer, and invest in climate risks.
+With a transparent and secure platform, xParametric not only offers a unique opportunity to hedge against or capitalize on shifting climate trends but also serves as a hub for raising climate awareness and collecting valuable data reflecting public sentiment around climate trends..
 <!---
 ## About Us